telliott99/MyMath/vectors/cross-product2.rst

 Recall that the direction of :math:`\mathbf{a} \times \mathbf{b}` is perpendicular to both vectors.
 If we are careful to write the cross-product in the correct order using the right-hand rule, the result of the dot product will always be positive, with the projection of :math:`\mathbf{c}` onto the cross-product equal to the height of the solid.
 In particular, for this arrangement, we must write one of these three expressions:  :math:`\mathbf{a} \times \mathbf{b}`, :math:`\mathbf{b} \times \mathbf{c}`, or :math:`\mathbf{c} \times \mathbf{a}`.

-It doesn't matter which two vectors we choose as the base of our solid, the volume has to come out the same.
+It doesn't matter which two vectors we choose as the base of our solid, **the volume must come out the same**.

 .. math::